chenjunhao0315/Neural_Network/README.md

     void Forward(bool train);    // For normal layer void Forward(Tensor *input);    // For input layer void Backward(Tensor *target);    // The output tensor should be extended!
-Or it will cause segmentation fault when clearing gradient (maybe fix at next version) inline const char* Type() const {return "Custom_Name";}
+Or it will cause segmentation fault when clearing gradient (maybe fix at next version) vtensorptr connectGraph(vtensorptr input_tensor_, float *workspace);    // If there are multi inputs or need workspace inline const char* Type() const {return "Custom_Name";}
 private:
     ...